These are the most AWFUL 5th Wheel Brands on the Market Today!

 - Dutchman Wild Thing 5th Wheel

 - Coachman Chaparal 5th Wheel Camper

 - Keystone Crossroads Zinger 5th Wheel Camper

 Like the automotive industry rumors and 2nd hand accounts develop the reputations of these awful 5th wheel brands to avoid.

 Ask one person and they will say, “That 5th wheel brand is junk!
 Don’t buy one.”

 Ask another person and they will say, “We love that 5th wheel brand, and they are one of the best camping trailers on the market today.”

 Every 5th wheel manufacturer advertises a quality product and pledges to provide the conveniences of home through modern amenities.
-For you during your adventures on family road trips during the summer holidays.

 Dutchman 5th Wheel Brands to Avoid

 Dutchman claims to be the industry leader since 1988, but this 5th wheel camper brand has a spotty track record.
 Before merging with Keystone – Dutchman RVs were an entry-level manufacturer of towable camping units.
-This second tier camper manufacturer is stuck in the 80s and infected by complacency.
+Unfortunately, this second tier camper manufacturer is stuck in the 80s and infected by complacency.
 From design flaws to mediocre materials.